CZ-NIC/fred-docs/AdminManual/Appendixes/EmailParameters.rst

 Registry information (defaults)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These parameters are passed to all email types and can be found and adapted
+These parameters are passed to all email types.
-in the table ``mail_defaults``.
+See also :ref:`custom-email-registry`.

 * ``defaults.company`` – name of the Registry
 * ``defaults.street`` – street in the headquarters address of the Registry